jcarterlab/TIAFI-Extract-Physio-Data/README.md

 # Extract-physio-data
-TIAFI's extract physio data notebook aim to help an [NGO](https://tiafi.org/) supporting Syrian refugees in Izmir, Turkey to extract and translate physiotherapy data from Arabic word documents for use in a new Retool physiotherapy datababase.
+TIAFI's extract physio data notebook aims to help an [NGO](https://tiafi.org/) supporting Syrian refugees in Izmir, Turkey to extract and translate physiotherapy data from Arabic word documents for use in a new Retool physiotherapy datababase.

 <br/>